tbaggett/xfgloss/README.md

 ![TintColor Example](images/android_api16_switchcompatcell.jpg)

-*Default XF SwitchCell renderer under Android Jellybean on the left, XFGloss SwitchCompat-based renderer on the right*
+*Default XF SwitchCell renderer running on Android Jellybean on the left, XFGloss SwitchCompat-based renderer on the right*

 **This option can be disabled** if the previous styling is preferred.
 However, the custom XFGloss tinting properties will not be applied if the standard SwitchCell renderer is used.